Last updated on January 29th, 2020 at 12:00 pm

 The St. Lucie River South Fork deserves to be better known as a kayak and canoe destination.
 I have several Florida paddling guides; none list it.

-I recently paddled it for the second time on a warm December weekday and was delighted with the scenery, the wildlife and the remote feeling, even though it is five minutes off I-95.
+I’ve paddled it several times and have always been delighted with the scenery, the wildlife and the remote feeling, even though it is five minutes off I-95.

 The St. Lucie is wild and gorgeous — a jungly forest of old live oaks thick with airplants and Spanish moss.
 There are a few small islands that inspire the imagination and, after paddling about two hours, you reach a remote area where you can picnic and take a hike reachable only by boat.